Shearer's point process, the hard-sphere model and a continuum Lov\'asz Local Lemma

+Let $\BorelUnitDiam$ be the set of Borel sets of diameter less than one.
+Let $\sqcup$ denote disjoint union.
+The \emph{unit partition number} of a Borel set $B\in\BorelAll$ is

-First, we discuss spaces where the unit-scale structure has an \emph{uniform exponential growth bound} on spheres of radius $r$.
-Spaces such as $\NumReal^d$, the hyperbolic plane or graphs with uniformly bounded degree fulfil this, but infinite dimensional metric spaces such as $l_2$ not.
-Let $\BorelXUnitDiam$ be the set of Borel sets of diameter less than one.
-The \emph{unit partition number} $\UPartSymbol:\BorelXBounded\to\NumNatZero\uplus\Set{\infty}$ is given by
+Let $\UnitSphere{x}$ be the \emph{open unit sphere} around $x$.
+The nice case are spaces where the unit-scale structure has an \emph{uniform exponential growth bound} on spheres of radius $r$.
+Spaces such as $\Reals^d$, the hyperbolic plane or graphs with uniformly bounded degree fulfil this, but infinite dimensional metric spaces such as $l_2$ do not.
+This is equivalent to the bound